 The presence of the Samus doppelganger, named SA-X, meanwhile, is by far Metroid Fusion’s most amazing, distinctive, and thrill-inducing feature.
 As it turns out, the entity is far more powerful than Samus, which makes encounters with it positively deadly, and the computer will occasionally warn the hunter that the SA-X is roaming around the area she is about to explore.

 Truthfully, meetings with the creature are scripted; they happen in specific rooms during specific portions of the game’s plot development, when Samus is forced to quickly find cover somewhere so that she is not seen by the walking juggernaut, moments that will send all players to the very edge of their seats trying to figure out just exactly where to hide.
 Still, the fact that the creature is always around and it is possible to hear it opening doors and walking, and even to see it in adjacent rooms, makes exploring the facility all the more exciting and going into dark places an action that is worthy of being featured in a good horror movie.

 If Metroid Prime is a masterpiece of the first-person genre, Metroid Fusion is its equal on the sidescrolling universe, making the eight-year wait fans had to endure for the next installments of the franchise almost seem worth it.
 Although the depth of exploration and environmental puzzle-solving of Super Metroid is diluted by a more prominent linearity, Metroid Fusion more than makes up for that, for it builds its own character through very sensible additions and shifts.
-Its colorful visuals are glorious, and both “Adam” and the Samus doppelganger make the title the most tense and storyline focused entry in the franchise’s history.
+Its colorful visuals are glorious, and both Adam and the Samus doppelganger make the title the most tense of all games in the saga and the most storyline-focused sidescrolling entry in the franchise’s history.
 Metroid Fusion was not merely a rebirth of 2-D Metroid, it was also a very positive reinvention.